 The only thing I didn’t like it about the Pro version, it’s viewing angles they are a little bit smaller here probably because the size of the doorbell is slimmer and this why this couldn’t integrate the camera with 180 degrees viewing angles.

 Honestly, I still prefer Skybell HD video quality because it’s crispy clear and at night you can get colorful video thanks to bright LED on the top of doorbell which makes a total difference at night.

 The two-way audio quality is just perfect.
 Not only it doesn’t have any delay, but it also has noise reducing function which is great if your house located on the busy road or area.
 From all doorbells I have tested, this has the best audio quality.

 The new version doesn’t have any differences with the previous version because it’s all about software/app that it is using.
 It has the same compatibilities, and they are improving it every day.

 It can integrate and work with many different smart home gadgets.
 You can connect to smart locks like: Kevo, Lockstate, Kisi, Lockitron and go to the supported app right through the video feed and open your door.
 Also, You can connect to Wink and Wemo systems to turn on/off light switches and outlets.

 Main competition on the market is Skybell HD.
 Despite Skybell has better day/night video quality Ring Pro has better audio and software.
 In my testing Skybell app, multiple times stuck and weren’t able to connect to the doorbell.

-Other doorbells like Ring video doorbell and August doorbell cam aren’t even close to competing with it by quality because the first generation of Ring doorbell has only 720p camera, and August model has 960p camera and also currently doesn’t support motion detecting
+Other doorbells like first generation of Ring doorbell you can find here and August doorbell cam aren’t even close to competing with it by quality because the first generation of Ring doorbell has only 720p camera, and August model has 960p camera and also currently doesn’t support motion detecting

 Pros & Cons